mscook/CV/CV.rst

 **Jun 2011 - Sep 2015:** Software Engineer/Systems Administrator in `The Beatson Microbial Genomics Laboratory`_.

 **2007 - 2011:** Postgraduate scholar on an Australian Postgraduate Association Scholarship.
-Stipend while performing full time study towards PhD.
+Stipend while performing full time study.

 **2006 - 2011:** Casual bulk tutor in undergraduate subjects at the University of Queensland.
 Led and instructed students in the courses BIOL1014, COSC2000 and BIOL3004.